minipub/wordle/README.md

 telnet localhost 8080
 ```

-If it work well, you will see the following response
+If it works well, you will see the following response

 ```
 root@orz ~ $ socat tcp:localhost:8080 -